alanbjordan/o3-mini_4o-mini_distillation/README.md

-# Distillation & Fine-Tuning Projects Repository
+# Training Data Generation for Distillation & Fine-Tuning Projects Repository

 This repository hosts several projects focused on model distillation and fine-tuning.
 The projects demonstrate techniques from training data generation to the distillation of larger teacher models into more compact, task-specific models.
 Each project is built around specific use cases, including dealership lead management, IT support, and more.